GPUOpen-Tools/ocat/docs/source/usage.rst

 Capture Config
 --------------
-The capture config json file can be found in ``Documents\OCAT\Config``.
+The capture config .json file can be found in ``Documents\OCAT\Config``.
 The ETW provider sets can be individually enabled and disabled, further individual recording details can be provided for each set.
 If the :kbd:`Default` recording detail is specified, the recording detail of the global :guilabel:`Recording Detail` setting is used.
 If an entry for a provider set is missing, it is by default enabled and uses the global recording detail.
-On the first run, OCAT will generate a capture-config.json file.
-To restore the default settings, delete the capture-config file.
+On the first run, OCAT will generate a ``capture-config.json`` file.
+To restore the default settings, delete the capture config file.
 A new one will be generated on the next run.

 Blacklist
 ---------